Who is a Legal Assistant

 - Part of the legal assistant’s role is to help keep the lawyer and the file organized.
 A skilled legal assistant can help keep multi-party litigation well organized and make it easy for the lawyers to find what they need when they need it.
 It will also minimize the number of instances of accidental disclosure of confidential information to other parties.

-- Juniors and assistants also maintains case costs by verifying outstanding balances with counterparts, clients, and providers.
-Supports case preparation by preparing case summaries and materials for mediation conferences; preparing pleadings; monitoring and obtaining discovery responses; organizing materials for team case review.
+- Juniors and assistants also maintain case costs by verifying outstanding balances with counterparts, clients, and providers.
+Supports case preparation by preparing case summaries and materials for mediation conferences; preparing pleadings; monitoring and obtaining discovery responses; organizing materials for a team case review.

 There is no magic bullet in developing good relations with senior lawyers.
 No single encounter can make and break a relationship.
 While the work is important, those people you work for and with, as well as those people who work for you, are every bit as important to your long-term success.
 Following the tips above in your law firm dealings will go a long way toward helping you build a successful legal career.